paduagroup/clandpol/README.md

 To perform the simulation of a polarisable system, the `USER-DRUDE` package should be enabled during LAMMPS compilation.

-Two systems, 1-butyl-3-methylimidazolium dicyanamide ([C4C1im][DCA]) and ethylammonium nitrate (EAN), are considered as examples of aprotic and protic ionic liquids, respectively.
+Two systems, 1-butyl-3-methylimidazolium dicyanamide ([C4C1im][DCA]) and ethylammonium nitrate (EAN), are given as examples of aprotic and protic ionic liquids, respectively.

 ### Example 1.
 Aprotic ionic liquid